ckntav/gVenn/README.md

 #>       267       125         4        48        46        16       243
 ```

+In this example:

+- 243 peaks are shared across all three factors (MED1, BRD4, and GR)
+- 267 peaks are unique to BRD4
+- 48 peaks are shared between MED1 and BRD4 only

 #### Overlap group naming

 When overlaps are computed, each group of elements or genomic regions is